Evm7/AnntotationTool/README.md

  ### Category Identification
  "Category Identification" is simplier.
 The main objective of this script is to annotate the number of each type of object detected in a whole video.
 Therefore, we set some classes in a txt file and , through a button pressing menu, we can count all objects that appear in real time on the video.

+ ### Installation
+ All modules set in the requirements.txt file contain the exact version when the scripts were created.
+Updating should not suppose any problem but we cannot guarantee the best operation.
+ > pip install requirements.txt